durrantm/code_samples/README.md

    - Happy, Sad, Smoke
    - Suites and Examples
    - Multi Browser Testing
+   - Before and Before Each for DRY code
 </br></br>

 The Javascript and Ruby examples are more complete and reflect languages I have used more extensively.</br>